ConfusedPolarBear/embedded-crypto/README.md

-Arduino Cryptography Library
+Embedded Cryptography Library
 ============================

-This distribution contains a libraries and example applications to perform cryptography operations on Arduino devices.
+This distribution contains a libraries and example applications to perform cryptography operations on embedded devices.
 They are distributed under the terms of the MIT license.

 The [documentation](http://rweather.github.io/arduinolibs/crypto.html)
 contains more information on the libraries and examples.